Flexible floaters align with the direction of wave propagation: Experiments

 To further characterize the motion of the strip, we measure on each frame the position of its center of mass $x_c$ and its yaw angle $\psi$ using the TrackMate plug-in of ImageJ.
-This is done by tracking the position of two black dots located at each end of the strip.
+This is achieved by tracking the positions $(x_1,y_1), (x_2,y_2)$ of two black dots located at each end of the strip, from which we compute $x_c = (x_1+x_2)/2$ and $\psi = \tan^{-1} (y_2-y_1)/(x_2-x_1)$, with a resolution of $0.7$~mm for $x_c$ and $1^\circ$ for $\psi$.
 An example of time series of $x_c(t)$ and $\psi(t)$ is given in Fig.~\ref{FIG4_ExpData_Temporal} for a strip of length $L_x = 8$ cm.
-Both quantities clearly show rapid first-order oscillations at the wave frequency, superimposed to slow second-order trends.
-The yaw angle shows a slow decrease, followed by small erratic motions around the longitudinal direction $\psi = 0 \pm 10^\circ$.
+Both quantities clearly show rapid first-order oscillations at the wave frequency, superimposed to slow second-order drifts.
+The yaw angle shows a slow decrease, followed by small erratic motions of typically $\pm 10^\circ$ around the longitudinal direction $\psi = 0^\circ$.